natenka/pyneng-book-en/docs/source/book/12_useful_modules/ipaddress.rst

     In [20]: subnet1 = ipaddress.ip_network('80.0.1.0/28')

-As with an address the network has various attributes and methods:
+As with an address, a network has various attributes and methods:

 .. code:: python